vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 increased from (1.6 miles, 1.5 miles, 1.4 miles) to (1.67 miles, 1.58
 miles, 1.5 miles).
 I did not change the expected jogging range of 1.75-2.0 miles.
-The home jogging duration range was increased from (20 to 25 minutes, with 20 minute as minimum) to (25 to 30 minutes, with 25 minutes as minimum).
+The home jogging duration range was increased from (20 to 25 minutes, with 20 minutes as minimum) to (25 to 30 minutes, with 25 minutes as minimum).

+On 2025-11-24, I updated the distance thresholds for jogging as well as the duration of home jogging based on recent changes.
+The distance thresholds were increased from (1.67 miles, 1.58 miles, 1.5 miles) to (1.75 miles, 1.67 miles, 1.58 miles) and the expected jogging range was adjusted slightly from (1.75 to 2.0 miles) to (1.8 to 2.0 miles), reflecting a slight increase in my typical jogging range.
+The home jogging duration range was increased from (25 to 30 minutes, with 25 minutes as minimum) to (30 to 35 minutes, with 30 minutes as minimum).